-Per IRS regulation, the UW reports all tuition charges and financial aid on a student’s 1098-T. If you were enrolled in credit courses the previous tax year, the UW will mail you a 1098-T at the end of January.
-You may also access your 1098-T statement online from the Student Finances tab of MyUW.
-Because you do not submit the 1098-T form to the IRS, an official copy is not necessary to claim a tax credit.
+Per IRS regulation, the UW reports all tuition charges and financial aid on a student’s 1098-T. If you were enrolled in a credit or noncredit course the previous tax year, the UW will mail you a 1098-T at the end of January.
+You can also access your 1098-T online on MyUW.
+Because you don't submit the 1098-T form to the IRS, you don't need an official copy to claim a tax credit.

-If you have questions about your 1098-T or need corrections made to it, contact the UWPCE accounting office at email@example.com or 206-685-6330.
-When emailing, include your student ID number and what you think needs to be corrected.
-You may ask to have a corrected 1098-T mailed to you, or you can print the corrected form from MyUW.
+If you have questions about your 1098-T or need corrections made to it, contact the UWPCE accounting office at firstname.lastname@example.org or 206-685-6330.
+When emailing, include your student ID number and indicate what needs to be corrected.
+You may ask to have a corrected 1098-T mailed to you.

 Use IRS Form 8863 to determine the credit you can claim.
 Be sure to read the instructions that accompany the form.